Alexandra Gersten-Vassilaros

 Alexandra I. Gersten-Vassilaros (born 1960) is an American playwright and actress.

-She is the co-author, with Theresa Rebeck, of Omnium Gatherum which was a finalist for the 2004 Pulitzer Prize for Drama.
+With Theresa Rebeck, she co-authored Omnium Gatherum, which was a finalist for the 2004 Pulitzer Prize for Drama.

-Gersten-Vassilaros is a graduate of NYU's Tisch School of the Arts.
+Gersten-Vassilaros graduate from New York University's Tisch School of the Arts.
 She is a member of Actors Studio and HB Playwrights Foundation.
 She is a niece of theatrical producer Bernard Gersten.